Lauren Walker

 Lauren Walker (born 12 March 1989) is an English footballer who usually plays at either left-back or left midfield.
 She previously represented Blackburn Rovers Ladies in the FA Women's Premier League National Division.
 She hails from Birches Head, Staffordshire.

 Club career

-Walker played as a junior for Port Vale Girls and Stoke City Girls and as a senior for Wolves Women in the Northern Premiership before joining Arsenal Ladies' reserve side.
-She left Arsenal to join Blackburn Rovers Ladies in July 2009.
-Her first goal for Rovers came in their 4–2 Women's FA Cup first round win at home to Manchester City Ladies.
+Walker played as a junior for Port Vale Girls and Stoke City Girls and as a senior for Wolverhampton Wanderers in the Northern Premiership before joining Arsenal' reserve side.
+She left Arsenal to join Blackburn Rovers in July 2009.
+Her first goal for Rovers came in their 4–2 Women's FA Cup first round win at home to Manchester City.

 International career

 Walker was selected as a member of the Great Britain women's football squad for the World University Games in Belgrade in 2009.
 She played in each of the side's previous three games, but was an unused substitute as Britain lost on penalties to Japan in the semi-final.
 The side eventually won the Bronze Medal after beating France in the third-place play-off match.